Mark Restelli

-Mark Restelli (born March 4, 1986) is a professional Canadian football linebacker who is currently a free agent.
-He most recently attended training camp with the Montreal Alouettes of the Canadian Football League.
+Mark Restelli (born March 4, 1986) is a former professional Canadian football linebacker.
+He most recently attended training camp with the Montreal Alouettes of the Canadian Football League (CFL).
 He was signed by the Edmonton Eskimos as a street free agent in 2009 and played until he was signed by the Miami Dolphins in 2011.
 Despite a strong preseason (which included 4 tackles and a defended pass in the fourth quarter of the final preseason game versus the Dallas Cowboys), on September 4, 2011, he was released by the Dolphins during their final roster cuts.
 On September 9, 2011, he announced that he would be resuming his football career in the Canadian Football League with the Edmonton Eskimos.
 He played college football for the Cal Poly Mustangs.

 College career

 Restelli was a four-year starter at Cal Poly and never missed a game.
 He had 267 tackles, three sacks, three interceptions, two fumble recoveries and a forced fumble.
 Restelli ranks in the top ten lifetime in tackles at Cal Poly.
 In 2007, he was named Honorable Mention All-Great West.
 As a senior, he was named Defensive Team Captain.
 Restelli majored in agricultural business and viticulture.